 - Nightmares or crying out during sleep

-If you are experiencing low blood sugars on a regular basis — multiple times per week — that you don’t understand the exact cause of, talk to your healthcare team about making adjustments in your insulin doses.
+If you are experiencing low blood sugars regularly — multiple times per week — that you don’t understand the exact cause of, talk to your healthcare team about making adjustments in your insulin doses.

-Frequent hypoglycemia can actually lessen your body’s ability to sense the symptoms, which puts you at risk for severe hypoglycemia which can lead to a seizure, coma, or death.
+Frequent hypoglycemia can lessen your body’s ability to sense the symptoms, which puts you at risk for severe hypoglycemia which can lead to a seizure, coma, or death.

 Today, people are thriving with type 1 diabetes!

-Despite how incredibly serious and demanding living with type 1 diabetes may be, people with this disease can thrive when they do their best on a daily basis to manage their blood sugars and make healthy choices around food, exercise, and other lifestyle habits.
+Despite how incredibly serious and demanding living with type 1 diabetes may be, people with this disease can thrive when they do their best to manage their blood sugars and make healthy choices around food, exercise, and other lifestyle habits.